swiftlang/swift-evolution/proposals/0311-task-locals.md

 ) rethrows -> R
 ```

-The synchronous version of this API can be called from synchronous function, even if they are not running on behalf of a Task.
+The synchronous version of this API can be called from synchronous functions, even if they are not running on behalf of a Task.
 The APIs will uphold their expected semantics.
 Details about how this is achieved will be explained in later sections.

-> Once, in the future, the `reasync` modifier is implemented and accepted, these two APIs could be combined into one.
+> In the future, if the `reasync` modifier is implemented and accepted, these two APIs could be combined into one.

 Task-local storage can only be modified by the "current" task itself, and it is not possible for a child task to mutate a parent's task-local values.